Teradata/stacki-wiki/Backend-Installation.md

 ![insert-ethers-5](images/insert-ethers/insert-ethers-5.png)

-Continue to turn on any other machines you want installed and hit _F8_ when done to quit "insert-ethers."
+Continue to turn on any other machines you want installed and hit _F8_ when done to quit "discover-nodes."

 ### Spreadsheet